Toby70b/TDD-Exercises/Calculator/README.md

 this solution in the real world before<br/>

 As always there was some ambiguity over requirements, for example should the method handle inner square brackets for delimiters? e.g. [[***]]
 I did implement this but may not have been necessary.
-A problem with these sorts of questionable exercises is that its hard to apply common sense
+A problem with these sorts of questionable exercises is that it's hard to apply common sense
 <br/>

 I spent a couple evenings working on this, and while there are some cases that won't work (can't declare a newline